-- The event is identified by or references an external organization exclusively; - The university receives payment for resources or services from an external individual or organization to host an event; - The event charges a fee to participate, and revenues generated from the event are routed to a non-university account.
+- The Event Organization is identified as a business, including but not limited to an LLC or 501(C). - The Event Organization does not hold a university account code. - The Event Organization is not an officially recognized university department/office or registered student organization; - The Event Client/Point of Contact is not a University employee, student, or employee of an Affiliated Entity. - The event is identified by or references an external organization exclusively; - The university receives payment for resources or services from an external individual or organization to host an event; - The event charges a fee to participate, and revenues generated from the event are routed to a non-university account.